Corvallis opens schools to kindergartners

-There were kindergarteners at Mountain View Elementary School again on Monday, but that's where the normalcy ended.
+There were kindergartners at Mountain View Elementary School again on Monday, but that's where the normalcy ended.

 The Corvallis School District's youngest students returned for in-person learning, and while older students haven't seen the inside of a classroom since last April, the students returning Monday had never been inside a school.